OKH6/Just-Hungry-Distributed-Systems/README.md

 # Just Hungry Distributed Systems
 A python program that simulates a food ordering service using a fault tolerant distributed system based on passive replication

+ ### How to Use:

+To start:

+    - Make sure pyro4 is installed.
+If you have pip installed you can write the following

+    /: pip install pyro4

+    - Open a terminal & for each enter terminal one the following.

+    /: pyro4-ns (runs the pyro4 name service)
+    /: python Client.py (Client Program)
+    /: python FrontEnd.py (FrontEnd Server)
+    /: python BackEnd0.py (Backend server 1)
+    /: python BackEnd1.py (Backend server 2)
+    /: python BackEnd2.py (Backend server 3)

+    -Follow the instructions in the Client program

+    -You can see the requests status in the FrontEnd terminal

 ### System Design

 ![alt text](https://github.com/OKH6/Just-Hungry-Distributed-Systems/blob/main/Diagram.png?raw=true)